Fit as a Mama Bear

 Though you'll need your regular gluten-free pantry staples for this sugar cookie recipe, it also has a unique twist!

-Cane sugar: Used to sweeten and sprinkle the tops.
+• Cane sugar: Used to sweeten and sprinkle the tops.
 I personally like a super fine cane sugar over thick granulated sugar, especially for sprinkling on top.
+However, know that coconut palm or even regular sugar will work fine.

-Arrowroot powder: Because these gluten-free sugar cookies are egg-free, the arrowroot helps absorb the liquid and keep them together.
+• Arrowroot powder: Because these crunchy sugar cookies are egg-free, the arrowroot helps absorb the liquid and keep them together.
 Cornstarch should be able to be used in its place.

 How To Make Crispy Sugar Cookies